lancenacabuan/Shaliah/README.md

-Having now examined both the Wisdom literature context and the agency principle context, which were critical in early Christological formulation, we are prepared to compare the Trinitarian and Unitarian Christologies in a broader context–particularly the context of **Second Temple Judaism** and the subsequent early church environment.
+Having now examined both the Wisdom literature context and the agency principle context, which were critical in early Christological formulation, we are prepared to compare the Trinitarian and Unitarian Christologies in a broader context – particularly the context of **Second Temple Judaism** and the subsequent early church environment.
 We will explore how each view aligns (or not) with first-century Jewish monotheistic beliefs and what historical trajectories they took, before